thatscringebro/MyWebsite/README.md

 # MyWebsite
-***

 This is my personnal website, built exclusively with HTML, CSS and Javascript.
-This a static website, meaning that there is little interaction to have with it
+This is a static website, meaning that there is little interaction to have with it